DiamondLightSource/malcolmjs/docs/source/userguide/glossary.rst

 A port on a `block_` responsible for accepting data for utilisation within that Block.

 Every Sink Port within a Block has a pre-defined type as described in the Block specification.
-For details of individual Blocks see `PandABlocks-FPGA`_.